ShravanCool/Harpocrates/README.md

 ## Proposed Features-

-- Take input message, public key, and cover image as input from the user, and encrypt the message.
+- Takes input message, public key, and cover image as input from the user, and encrypt the message.
 - Decrypt the received message, using the private key of the owner/recipient.
 - A command-line interface for the program to execute.